myathway-lab/Export-MFA-Status-for-M365-users/README.md

 <br>

-### To export the specific user "mya@example.com", we can edit the script like this.
+### To retrive the specific user "mya@example.com", we can edit the script like this.

 <br>

 $Users = Get-MsolUser -All | Where-Object { $_.UserType -eq "mya@example.com" }

-### To export the sepcific multiple  users, we can combine all the user in csv like this.
+### To retrive the sepcific multiple  users, we can combine all the user in csv like this.

 <br>